addrummond/numberize/README.markdown

 `(!!FOO)`; `(!)` will come out unaltered.
 It should rarely if ever be necessary to use bangs in the manner -- the need arises only if you happen to have defined an example with the corresponding label.

-References to non-existent examples are ignored.
-This can happen sometimes if you put acronyms in parantheses (e.g. "The Uniformity of Theta Assignment Hypothesis (UTAH)").
-In this case, so long as there is no example labeled UTAH, nothing will go wrong.

 Headings and sub-headings are automatically numbered in the output.
 If you want to refer back to a section, introduce the heading with a